mrrusof/algorithms/index-of/README.md

-Given two strings `text` and `search`, find the starting index of the first occurrence of `search` within `text`.
+Given two strings `text` and `pattern`, find the starting index of the first occurrence of `pattern` within `text`.
 For example:

 ```
     text: ababcbbabc
           0123456789
-  search: abc
+ pattern:   abc
 ---------------------
 index of: 2
 ```